 The bombing of Beirut Barracks in October 1983, just weeks before the MCM, killed 299 American and French service members, was on the minds and in the hearts of all at the 8th MCM.
 For the first time in MCM history, a U.S. Marine captured first place as Gunnery Sgt.
 Farley Simon finished in 2:17:46.
 Simon's achievement was a welcomed celebration, following the tragic loss of so many service members in Beirut.

 The 9th MCM in 1984 welcomed eventual MCM Hall of Famers, the father and son team of Richard and Rick Hoyt of Massachusetts.
-Rick Hoyt was born with cerebral palsy, but that didn't stop him from accomplishing his goal on finish the MCM.
+Rick Hoyt was born with cerebral palsy, but that didn't stop him from accomplishing his goal to finish the MCM.
 On Nov.
 9 1984, Team Hoyt with dad pushing and son riding rolled to their seventh marathon finish and first of four MCMs, clocking in at 2:45:23, helping the duo qualify for Boston.

 Brad Ingram topped all finishers for the second time in three years as he crossed the 11th MCM finish line in 2:19:14 on Nov.
 2, 1986.
 The following year the MCM date was changed from the first Sunday in November to the second Sunday to avoid Halloween festivities taking place in Washington D.C.
 On Nov.
 8, 1987, for the first time in MCM history, live television and radio coverage was provided as they captured the fastest MCM finish in MCM history.
 Jeff Scuffins of Hagerstown, MD completed the Marathon in 2:14:01.